pattywest/ChordProgressionCSharp/README.md

 - Add an array to try and weight some chords over others, i.e. a V chord would have a higher shot of going to a I or IV over the others.

-To Run:

-1. Download the source zip, either from the green code button in the upper right hand corner, or through the lastest release.

-2. Extract the zip file to your computer.

-3. Go to ```/ChordProgression/ChordProgression/bin/Debug/netcoreapp3.1/``` and run the ChordProgression.exe file.